openshift/lvm-operator/doc/user-guide/usage.md

 Confirm that the following resources have been created on the cluster:

-- When the LVMCluster CR is deployed, two supporting, internal Custom Resources are created by LVMO
+- When the LVMCluster CR is deployed, two supporting, internal Custom Resources are created by lvms
-- LVMVolumeGroup: CR created and managed by LVMO which tracks individual volume groups across multiple nodes
+- LVMVolumeGroup: CR created and managed by lvms which tracks individual volume groups across multiple nodes
 ``` yaml
 # kubectl get lvmvolumegroup vg1 -oyaml